vacuumlabs/cardano-hw-cli/docs/installation.md

 sudo dpkg --remove cardano-hw-cli
 ```

-## Option 2: uncompress `.tar.gz` archive:
+## Option 2: decompress `.tar.gz` archive:
-if `.deb` package is not working for some reason, you can uncompress the `.tar.gz` archive and create a soft link to `cardano-hw-cli` manually:
+if `.deb` package is not working for some reason, you can decompress the `.tar.gz` archive and create a soft link to `cardano-hw-cli` manually:

-Uncompress:
+decompress:
 ```
 tar -zxvf cardano-hw-cli-<VERSION>.tar.gz
 ```